 - Automate routine and time-consuming tasks like email scheduling, expense management, invoicing and billing, payroll, etc.

 - Ensure collaboration transparency so that people know exactly what your expectations are and what their responsibilities are.
+Document this information in one central place that is easily accessible to your entire team, such as your internal knowledge base.

 - Make feedback part of your collaboration to encourage people to share their frustrations and work on them as a team.